ReadingTimeMachine/ocr_post_correction/README.md

 This is the repository for TPDL 2023.
 Organization is below:

-* `explore_dataset.ipynb` explores the dataset in several ways, including interactive Altair visualizations.
+## Files

-  * makes use of character and word-level synthetic ground-truth (SGT) and OCR matches
+* `explore_visualize_dataset.ipynb` explores character and word-level synthetic ground-truth (SGT) and OCR matches in several ways, including interactive Altair visualizations.

+## Folders

+* `data/` - storage location of all data
+  * `all_time_plot.csv` - data showing the arXiv Bulk Downloads and our dataset over our time range (1991-2011)
+  * `letters.pickle` - Python dictionary with each SGT character as key, and all OCR-matched characters as values
+  * `words.pickle` - Python dictionary with each SGT *word* as key, and all OCR-matched words as values
+  * `words_cleaned.pickle` - Python dictionary with each SGT *word* as key, and all OCR-matched words as values.
+    Here, each SGT word has punctuation and captialization removed (this dictionary is smaller than the one in `words.pickle`)
+* `models/`

 # ------------------------